 Governance on Osmosis

-Why choose Coinbase Cloud?
+Why run Osmosis nodes with Coinbase Cloud?

 Coinbase Cloud is trusted by the highest tiers of financial institutions for quality, reliability, and security.